cnattras/RIVETAnalyses/PHENIX_2013_I1227971/README.md

 There were two versions, one written by Christal Martin and one written by Andi Mankoli.
 I think we kept Christal's version.
 This was worked on as well by Adam Tilley and Josie Hakanson, with small contributions from Antonio Da Silva and Sean Grace.

+Needs beams set up so that it can pick up beams both ways.
+RAA, ratio plots need to be on linear scale.
+Input histograms for these RAAs & particle ratios need to be turned off in output.

 Analysis plots now - Josie Hakanson (5-24-2024).